yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components_IPC64x.rst

 	[    0.000000] Reserved memory: created DMA memory pool at 0x00000000a3000000, size 1 MiB
 	[    0.000000] Reserved memory: created DMA memory pool at 0x00000000a3100000, size 15 MiB

-As shown above, by deafult the first 1MB of each pool is used for the Virtio and Vring buffers towards that remote processor and the reminiang 15MB of the carveout is to be used for R5 external memory i.e for R5 programe code, data as needed.
+By default the first 1MB of each pool is used for the Virtio and Vring buffers used to communicate with the remote processor.
+The remaining 15MB of the carveout is used for R5 external memory (program code,data, etc).

 .. note::
     Please note early boot is not yet supported on AM64x devices.
 And the